aosterthun/webvis/PITCHME.md

 <small>Example: YouTube Channel <a href="https://www.youtube.com/user/HandIOfIBlood">HandOfBlood</a> Depth 3</small>

 Note:
-Too many links
+- As example

- - More meaningfull base data
+- Using double-links as more meaningfull base data
-   - Search for double links
-   - Implicit shortest path between YouTube Channels
+- Explaining depth in next slide

 +++